mirage/irmin-server/README.md

 ### Client

-`irmin-client` is a command-line application that can be used to query `irmin-server`
+`irmin-client` is a command-line application that can be used to send commands to `irmin-server`

 For a list of available commands: